Gratheon/website/about/products/📱Web-app/📱Web-app.md

 ## Core domain entitites
 Such domain entities include:

-- Apiary
-- Colony and Queen
-- Hive
+- Apiary - this is a set of beehives that are located together at specific location.
+Its easier for beekeepers to manage them this way.
+Apiary size is limited by the land around it that bees can pollinate.
+- Colony and Queen - Bees superorganism are often named a "bee colony".
+A queen is the only type of bee that lays eggs and that other worker bees are taking care of.
+	- Race - western honey bees (apis mellifera) have local variations that result in their appearance and behaviour that beekeepers value and want to know about.
+	- Year - queen age tells beekeepers how efficient the colony can be.
+- Hive - A beehive as a constructive element, composing of sections and modules.
-- Hive sections and entrances
+	- Hive sections and entrances - a vertical beehive consists of hollow wooden sections that can be of different size and can house beeframes.
-- Frames
-- Inspections
+	- Frames - a wooden frame with wax foundation inside of it that bees live on
+- Inspections - These are (regular) interventions of the beekeeper to understand what is the state of the beehive.
+We think if it as a snapshot of the entire beehive in time.

 ![](../../img/web-app.png)